leandroroser/meli_data_challenge_2021/README.md

 ### Strategy

-Data was pre-processed with Pyspark and modeled via XGboost with a softmax objective function.
+Data was pre-processed with Pyspark and modeled via XGboost and a softmax objective function.
 Hyperparameters were optimized with Ray Tune.

+It was computed the cumulate sum for a given SKU during the first and the last 30 days.
+The first portion of the data was used as training set and the second as validation set.

 ## Execution